agile0/Samsung-Data-Project/README.md

-# Samsung-Data-Project
+### Samsung-Data-Project

-The aim of the project is to collect, work and clean the data from 30 individuals who performed 6 different activities.
+The aim of the project is to collect, work and clean the data from 30 volunteers who performed 6 different activities.
 Every individual wore a Samsung Galaxy on the waist while Walking, Walking_upstairs, Walking_downstairs, Sitting, Standing and Laying.

-The data was captured from the smartphone's accelerometer and gyroscope.
-It was organized in two differents datasets (train and test sets).
+The raw data was captured from the smartphone's accelerometer and gyroscope.
+It was organized in two differents datasets (train and test sets) with separate labels and subjects.
 70% of individuals contribute to complete the train set and the rest 30% fullfill the test set.

+Both data sets were merged in a single dataframe including its corresponding labels and subjects (individuals performing the activity).
+Measurements on the mean and standard deviations variables were selected from each measurement.
+Train and test labels were named according to the activity labels document.

-# Files included
+## Files included

 - X_train.txt: Training set.
 - y_train.txt: Training labels.